digital-skills-for-researchers/coursebook/README.md

 - **layout**
   Contains CSS for styling most things related to the layout of the website.
 Covers the styles for the sidebar, footer, content sections etc.

+- **sidebar**
+  Contains CSS for styling the sidebar and its toggle button (which is only visible on mobile).

 Each of these SASS files is then combined into a single CSS file thanks to `assets/styles.scss`.